-The Yellowhammer (Emberiza citrinella) showcases an unique trend among British farmland birds.
-The population of this passerine was in fact stable until the late 1980’s until the present decline began, a decline which, with the exception of Scotland has continued ever since.
+The Yellowhammer (Emberiza citrinella) showcases a unique trend among British farmland birds.
+The population of this passerine was, in fact, stable until the late 1980’s until the present decline began, a decline which, with the exception of Scotland has continued ever since.
 With only 792,000 occupied Yellowhammer territories now present in the UK, this species has declined by 50% in only twenty-five years.
-Now finding itself “red listed” by the RSPB, highlighting its status as an endangered species within the UK.
+Now finding itself “red-listed” by the RSPB, highlighting its status as an endangered species within the UK.
 Scouring the web, data regarding the decline of this charismatic species within England/Wales appears scarce though data from North Ireland where the species has undergone similar declines is rather abundant.
-Here an estimated 30,000 individuals in 1991 dropped to only 10,000 in 1997 before plummeting to an all time low of only 5000 birds today.
+Here an estimated 30,000 individuals in 1991 dropped to only 10,000 in 1997 before plummeting to an all-time low of only 5000 birds today.
 A worrying trend if ever there was one and one that likely replicates their decline across the Irish Sea.
 Like the Willow Tit, there are numerous theories explaining this overtly negative trend.

 Reasons for the Decline